zk222ac001/Python-Programmering-med-AI-and-Agentic-Systems/Ugeplan 3 - Store Sprogmodeller & Prompt Engineering/opgaver/opgaver_1.md

 # 📊 Compare the Outputs

-Run both prompts in the same AI model.
+Run both prompts in the same AI model or another model forexample you have infront ** Chatgtp , Claude , Google Gemini or others **.

 Students should compare the responses based on: